AmosEgel/smuthi/docs/input_files.rst

 Scattering particles
 ---------------------

 The ensemble of scattering particles inside the layered medium.

-For spherical particles, specify :code:`shape: sphere`, the radius, refractive index, extinction coefficient and the :code:`[x, y, z]` coordinates of the particle position.
+For spherical particles, specify
+:code:`shape: sphere`, the radius, refractive index, extinction coefficient and the :code:`[x, y, z]` coordinates of the particle position.

+For spheroids, specify
+:code:`shape: spheroid`, the half axes along (`half axis c`) and transverse (`half axis a`) to the axis of revolution, refractive index, extinction coefficient and the :code:`[x, y, z]` coordinates of the particle position, as well as the Euler angles defining the rotation of the axis of revolution relative to the `z` axis (currently rotations other than `[0, 0, 0]` are not implemented).

+For finite cylinders, specify
+:code:`shape: finite cylinder`, the cylinder height, cylinder radius, refractive index, extinction coefficient and the :code:`[x, y, z]` coordinates of the particle position, as well as the Euler angles defining the rotation of the axis of revolution relative to the `z` axis (currently rotations other than `[0, 0, 0]` are not implemented).

 The coordinate system is such that the interface between the first two layers defines the plane :math:`z=0`.

 The parameters can be listed directly in the input file, in the following format::